abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

     despite restricting the search tree [#TSPTW_tree_smaller_than_TSP_tree]_ - renders the problem even more difficult in practice!
 Indeed, the beautiful symmetry of the TSP [#TSPTW_depot_is_important]_ (any permutation
-    of cities is a feasible solution) is broken and the search of feasible solutions is difficult [Savelsbergh1985]_.
+    of cities is a feasible solution) is broken and even the search of feasible solutions is difficult [Savelsbergh1985]_.

     We present the TSPTW and two instance formats: the López-Ibáñez-Blum and the da Silva-Urrutia formats.
 As for the